Testimonials

 Finance Manager

-This is Carol’s fifth year at NSA.
+Carol began working at the NSA in the spring of 2017.
 She brings over 20 years of bookkeeping experience with charitable organizations and prior to joining NSA worked with the United Way in Guelph.
 Carol is an avid skier and worked as an instructor for many years.
 She divides her time between Collingwood and an island in Georgian Bay where her husband manages a marina.
 Carol’s dog, Gypsy is the official NSA office greeter.

 Jeff Jones